 What is Dal Tadka?

-This Dal tadka recipe is close to the homestyle version I grew up eating.
-It is soul-food for me, I hope you enjoy it too.
+While North Indian restaurants and roadside eateries (dhabas) often serve a heavily spiced, rustic version, this 30-minute Instant Pot recipe is the mild, nourishing, homestyle version I grew up eating.
+It is soul food for me, and I hope you enjoy it too.
+Let's get started!

 Ingredients- Notes & Substitutions